 The Temperate Database is in the process of being updated, with new records being added and old ones being checked and brought up to date where necessary.
 This record has not yet been checked and updated.

 Common Name: African Spider Flower

-Cleome gynandra is a Annual up to 1.30 metres tall.
+Cleome gynandra is an annual plant that can grow up to 1.30 metres tall.

 It has medicinal uses.

 Open areas and uncultivated land to an elevation of 300 metres in Nepal[

 Prefers a light fertile soil in a warm dry sunny position with plenty of room to spread[

 A frost tender plant, it can be grown as a summer annual in Britain[

 A decoction of the root is used to treat fevers[

 ].
 The juice of the root is used to relieve scorpion stings[